Medically reviewed by Drugs.com. Last updated on Sep 30, 2022.

-If eyedrops alone don't bring your eye pressure down to the desired level, your doctor may also prescribe an oral medication, usually a carbonic anhydrase inhibitor.
+Eye drops alone may not bring your eye pressure down to the desired level.
+So your eye doctor may also prescribe oral medicine.
+This medicine is usually a carbonic anhydrase inhibitor.
 Possible side effects include frequent urination, tingling in the fingers and toes, depression, stomach upset, and kidney stones.

 Surgery and other therapies

 Other treatment options include laser therapy and surgery.
 The following techniques may help to drain fluid within the eye and lower eye pressure:

 - Laser therapy.
 Laser trabeculoplasty (truh-BEK-u-low-plas-tee) is an option if you can't tolerate eye drops.
 It also may be used if medicine hasn't slowed the progression of your disease.
 Your eye doctor also may recommend laser surgery before using eye drops.
-It's done in your doctor's office.
-Your doctor uses a small laser to improve the drainage of the tissue located at the angle where the iris and cornea meet.
+It's done in your eye doctor's office.
+Your eye doctor uses a small laser to improve the drainage of the tissue located at the angle where the iris and cornea meet.
 It may take a few weeks before the full effect of this procedure becomes apparent.

 - Filtering surgery.
-With a surgical procedure called a trabeculectomy (truh-bek-u-LEK-tuh-me), your surgeon creates an opening in the white of the eye, which also is known as the sclera.
+This is a surgical procedure called a trabeculectomy (truh-bek-u-LEK-tuh-me).
+The eye surgeon creates an opening in the white of the eye, which also is known as the sclera.
 The surgery creates another space for fluid to leave the eye.

 - Drainage tubes.
-In this procedure, your eye surgeon inserts a small tube shunt in your eye to drain away excess fluid to lower your eye pressure.
+In this procedure, the eye surgeon inserts a small tube in your eye to drain excess fluid to lower eye pressure.

 Treating acute angle-closure glaucoma

 Acute angle-closure glaucoma is a medical emergency.
 If you're diagnosed with this condition, you'll need urgent treatment to reduce the pressure in your eye.
-This generally will require both medication and laser or other surgical procedures.
+This generally will require treatment with medicine and laser or surgical procedures.

-You may have a procedure called a laser peripheral iridotomy in which the doctor creates a small opening in your iris using a laser.
-This allows fluid (aqueous humor) to flow through the iris.
+You may have a procedure called a laser peripheral iridotomy.
+The doctor creates a small hole in your iris using a laser.
+This allows fluid to flow through the iris.
 This helps to open the drainage angle of the eye and relieves eye pressure.

 Lifestyle and home remedies